 A 240-volt connection is the most commonly used for Tesla wall connectors.
 It’s faster and more efficient than a 120-volt home connection.
 With this kind of connection, you can expect to get around 9-44 miles per hour.

-This kind of connection is ideal for Tesla owners who need to charge their vehicles quickly, especially if they’re planning a long trip.
-Your car can take anywhere between 6 and 30 hours to charge depending on the Tesla model and your home’s power supplies.
+This connection is ideal for Tesla owners who need to charge their vehicles quickly, especially if they’re planning a long trip.
+A car can take 6 to 30 hours to charge, depending on the Tesla model and your home’s power supplies.

 What Size Breaker Do I Need For a Tesla Charger?

-The breaker size that you need will depend on the amperage of your charger.
+The ideal breaker size will depend on the amperage of your charger.
 The National Electrical Codes (NEC) recommend using a breaker that’s 125% larger than the maximum amperage of your charger, just to be safe.

 That means if you need an amp breaker that can support 10 amps, you should get one that’s more than 12.5 amps.
-This is just to make sure there’s no power overload or short circuit.
-And of course, you need to factor in the total load that the breaker is going to support.
+This is just to ensure there’s no power overload or short circuit.
+And, of course, you need to factor in the total load the breaker will support.

-For instance, if your Tesla charger draws 32 amps, then you’ll need a 40-amp breaker.
-That way, the breaker size will be large enough to comfortably handle the load of your charger, without the risk of overload or short circuit.
+For instance, if your Tesla charger draws 32 amps, you’ll need a 40-amp breaker.
+That way, the breaker size will be large enough to comfortably handle the load of your charger without the risk of overload or short circuit.

 Can I Use a 60 Amp Breaker For Tesla?

-Yes, you can use a 60 amp breaker for your Tesla charging, but there’s an exception – you can only use it for models that draw up to 48 amps, like the long-range, which is 80% of the rated capacity.
-That’s more than what most units draw when charging at home.
+Yes, you can use a 60 amp breaker for your Tesla charging.
+However, there’s a caveat: this setup is suitable for models that consume up to 48 amps, such as the long-range variant, which constitutes 80% of its rated capacity.
+This surpasses the amperage drawn by the majority of units during home charging.

 Using a 60-amp breaker will more often suffice for level 2 charging.
 As seen, most Tesla models draw around 40 amps when charging, so you won’t have to worry about overloading your breaker.